Guía de Isora

 Guía de Isora is a municipality in the western part of the island of Tenerife, one of the Canary Islands, and part of the Province of Santa Cruz de Tenerife.
-The population is 20,537 (2013), and the area is 143 km.
+As of 2018, the population was 20,991.), and the area is 143 km.
 The town Guía de Isora is 5 km from the coast, 16 km northwest of Arona and 60 km southwest of the island's capital Santa Cruz de Tenerife.